junxit/us-congress-bills-111/metadata.md

 - 2009-09-21 — Placed on the Union Calendar, Calendar No. 145.
 - 2009-09-21 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-260.
 - 2009-09-21 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-260.
+- 2009-09-22 — Considered under suspension of the rules. (consideration: CR H9757-9758)
+- 2009-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2741.
+- 2009-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-22 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2009-09-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9757)
+- 2009-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9757)